Sliicy/wifipassword/README.md

 Quickly get the Wifi Password on Debian Linux

 # How to use:
+This only works on Linux.
+Tested on Debian Wheezy.
+Download the "wifipassword" file.
 Simply allow execution of wifipassword (either by rightclicking and selecting "allow executing file as a program", or with chmod +x) and run from Terminal.

 # Code Explanation: